-Nitrite (NO2-) is formed when bacteria oxidize ammonia.
+Nitrite (NO_2^-) is formed when bacteria oxidize ammonia.
 Although it is less toxic than ammonia, elevated levels of nitrite are still a threat to aquatic life, especially fishes.
 In open waters, nitrite is usually oxidized to nitrate in a short time.
 In Hempstead Bay, nitrite represents only a small fraction of reactive nitrogen in the water column.
 For instance, median concentrations of nitrite are typically an order of magnitude lower than constituents such as nitrate (i.e. approximately one tenth as large).

-Overall, there was a slight positive (i.e. rising) trend in median annual nitrite concentrations over time (R2 = 0.13, Figures 17 and 18), but this change was not large enough to meaningfully alter the overall concentration of reactive nitrogen in Hempstead Bay.
+Overall, there was a slight positive (i.e. rising) trend in median annual nitrite concentrations over time ($R^2 = 0.16$, Figures 17 and 18), but this change was not large enough to meaningfully alter the overall concentration of reactive nitrogen in Hempstead Bay.
+In recent decades (2000 - 2024), nitrite concentrations have been essentially flat with no statistically significant trends over time.
 Seasonal patterns are evident with peaks in nitrite concentration occurring in late summer within Middle Bay and West Bay (Figure 19).
 The expected pattern of increasing nitrite as one travels from east to west also holds for this component of the nitrogen budget and likely reflects greater sources of nitrogen enrichment in areas closer to both New York City and major point sources of effluent from WWTPs.

 Figure 17.
-Median annual nitrite concentrations from 1975 - 2022 in Hempstead Bay by season.
+Median annual nitrite concentrations from 1975 - 2023 in Hempstead Bay by season.

 Figure 18.
-Median annual nitrite concentrations from 1975 - 2022.
+Median annual nitrite concentrations from 1975 - 2023.
+The inset graph shows the data from 2000 to 2023.